 Involve Family and Friends

-Keep your family and close friends in the loop about your child's progress and the challenges you're facing.
-They may not fully understand your situation but can still provide emotional support and practical help.
+Keep family and close friends informed about your child’s progress and challenges.
+They might not fully understand, but they can offer emotional support.
+Staying connected helps you gain practical help when needed.

 Letter of intent for Special Needs 8 2